coderefinery/train-the-trainer/content/co-teaching.md

 # Co-teaching

 :::{objectives}
-- Here we will list learning objectives
+- Get to know the principle of co-teaching: How we do it and how you can too.
 :::

 :::{instructor-note}